-- · Difficult market conditions.

-- Poor investment performance.

-- Performance fee fluctuations.

-- Changes in the investment management industry.

-- Risks relating to regulatory compliance.

-- Failure to deal appropriately with conflicts of interest.

-- Failure to continue to retain and attract gualified staff.

-- Competitive pressures.

-- Sustaining and managing corporate growth. - Failure to execute the Corporation's succession plan. - Foreign exchange risk relating to the relative value of the U.S. dollar. - Litigation risk. - Employee errors or misconduct could result in regulatory sanctions or reputational harm. - Failure to implement effective information security policies, procedures and capabilities. - Failure to develop effective business resiliency plans. - Failure to obtain or maintain sufficient insurance coverage on favourable economic terms. - Historical financial information is not necessarily indicative of future performance. - The market price of common shares of the Corporation (the "Common Shares") may fluctuate widely and rapidly. - The payment of dividends is not guaranteed. - Risks related to the Corporation's proprietary investments. - Risks relating to the Corporation's lending business. - The other risk factors disclosed in this AIF.
+- Risks relating to regulatory compliance. - Failure to deal appropriately with conflicts of interest. - Competitive pressures. - Sustaining and managing corporate growth. - Failure to execute the Corporation's succession plan. - Foreign exchange risk relating to the relative value of the U.S. dollar. - Litigation risk. - Risks related to maintaining minimum regulatory capital requirements. - Failure to develop effective business resiliency plans. - Failure to obtain or maintain sufficient insurance coverage on favourable economic terms. - Historical financial information is not necessarily indicative of future performance. - Risks related to the Corporation's investment products. - Risks related to the Corporation's proprietary investments. - Risks relating to the Corporation's lending business. - Risks relating to the Corporation's merchant bank and advisory business. - Risks related to the Corporation's organization, corporate structure and its common shares (the "Common Shares"). - The other risk factors disclosed in this AIF.

 The foregoing list of factors should not be considered exhaustive.
 See also "Risk Factors".
 Should one or more of the risks or uncertainties listed above or in "Risk Factors" in this AIF materialize, or should the expectations, estimates, projections, assumptions and/or beliefs underlying the Forward-Looking Statements prove incorrect, future results, levels of activity, performance or achievements could vary materially from those expressed or implied by Forward-Looking Statements contained in this AIF.
-With respect to Forward-Looking Statements contained in this AIF, the Corporation has made the following assumptions, amongst others: (i) the price of precious metals will increase; (ii) the resource sector will recover; (iii) the impact of increasing competition in each business in which the Corporation operates will not be material; (iv) quality management will be available; and (v) the effects of regulation and tax laws of governmental agencies will be consistent with the current environment.
+With respect to Forward-Looking Statements contained in this AIF, the Corporation has made the following assumptions, among others: (i) the impact of increasing competition in each business in which the Corporation operates will not be material; (ii) quality management will be available; and (iii) the effects of regulation and tax laws of governmental agencies will be consistent with the current environment.